Shrnerd/suhairproject/README.md

 ﻿# Parts Unlimited
+ #this is my file
+ #it is what it is.
+ this is me trying
+ fire
+ oh my god

 Parts Unlimited is an example eCommerce website site based for training purposes on the website described in chapters 31-35 of The Phoenix Project, by Gene Kim, Kevin Behr and George Spafford, © 2013 IT Revolution Press LLC, Portland, OR.
 Resemblance to “Project Unicorn” in the novel is intentional; resemblance to any real company is purely coincidental.